 Good Evening, Investor:

-The price of gold lost ground for the seventh consecutive session, and the major stock indexes rebounded off Thursday's retreat and closed at record highs.
-The Dow gained 121 points, the Nasdaq rose by 33, and the S&P 500 advanced 17.
-Twenty-three of the Dow's 30 components gained ground, led by JPMorgan Chase (JPM), which rose 2.6%.
-Volume was light, and advancing issues outnumbered decliners by about five to two.
-The prices of Treasuries weakened, and the price of gold futures lost 1.60% to $1,364.70 an ounce.
-The price of crude oil on the New York Mercantile Exchange gained 0.90% to $96.02 a barrel.
+A strong economic report lifted the major indexes.
+The Dow gained 42 points, the Nasdaq rose by 46, and the S&P 500 Index advanced 8.
+Eighteen of the Dow's thirty components gained ground, led by Caterpillar (CAT), which rose 1.5%.
+Volume was heavy on this quadruple witching hour, and advancing issues outnumbered decliners by three to one.
+The prices of Treasuries strengthened, while the price of gold futures gained 0.84% to $1,203.70 an ounce.
+The price of crude oil on the New York Mercantile Exchange gained 0.28% to $99.32 a barrel.

 In Other Business News

 - The economy grew faster in the third quarter than anyone imagined, according to the Commerce Department.
 The third and final calculation of gross domestic product shows the economy growing at an annual rate of 4.1% from July through September, up from the previous estimate of 3.1%.
 Stronger-than-expected consumer spending accounted for most of the upward revision.